Official Contest Rules

 If the GoPro model listed is unavailable, an equivalent model will be awarded

-The middle and high school students who win first place will be invited to Austin, along with their teacher, parent, or guardian, to be recognized by the TCEQ Commissioners and WMTX at the 2020 Environmental Trade Fair and Conference.
+The middle and high school students who win first place will be recognized by TCEQ Commissioners and representatives from Waste Management of Texas, Inc.

-All winning videos will be showcased on the Take Care of Texas website, on social media, at the 2020 Environmental Trade Fair and Conference, and in media announcements.
+All winning videos will be showcased on the Take Care of Texas website, on social media, and in media announcements.

 SUBMITTING YOUR VIDEO

 Participating students must upload their entry on or before 4:00 p.m.
 CST Friday, Dec.
 4, 2020 CST, with the required documents.
 The TCEQ is not responsible for errors with uploading entries.
 Students are encouraged to submit their videos early to avoid being disqualified due to uploading errors.